degatedev/protocols/packages/loopring_v3/circuit/statements.md

 ## Data types

 - F := Snark field element
+// gasFee: 0(default), cumulative gas fee into this filed for trade
+// cancelled: 0(default), if 1, the order which bound this storage had been cancelled
+// forward: 1(default), used in AutoMarket order, mark that the sales direction of the current order is consistent with the signed order
 - Storage := (tokenSID: F, tokenBID: F, data: F, storageID: F, gasFee: F, cancelled: F, forward: F)
 - Balance := (balance: F)
+// appKeyPublicKeyX, appKeyPublicKeyY: appKey used to trade for organization
+// disableAppKeySpotTrade: 0(default), if 1, appKey will be disabled to use SpotTrade
+// disableAppKeyWithdraw: 0(default), if 1, appKey will be disabled to use Withdraw
+// disableAppKeyTransferToOther: 0(default), if 1, appKey will be disabled to use Transfer
 - Account := (owner: F, publicKeyX: F, publicKeyY: F, appKeyPublicKeyX: F, appKeyPublicKeyY: F, nonce: F, disableAppKeySpotTrade:F, disableAppKeyWithdraw: F, disableAppKeyTransferToOther: F, balancesRoot: F, storageRoot: F)
 - SignedF := (sign: {0..2}, value: F),
   sign == 1 -> positive value,
   sign == 0 -> negative value,
   value == 0 can have sign 0 or 1.

+// TransactionAccountState used to userA and userB, TransactionBatchAccountState used to userC-F
-- AccountState := (
+- BaseTransactionAccountState := (
-  storage: Storage,
   storageArray: StorageGadget[],
   balanceS: Balance,
   balanceB: Balance,
   balanceFee: Balance,
   account: Account
   )
+// To be compatible with the other transaction like deposit, withdraw, transfer and so on, keep storage field
+- TransactionAccountState := extend BaseTransactionAccountState (
+  storage: StorageGadget
+  )
+- TransactionBatchAccountState := extend BaseTransactionAccountState (

+  )
+// The operator has four balance updates, mainly in SpotTrade.
+We have introduced gas fee.
+// balanceTokenS, balanceTokenB, balanceFeeA, balanceFeeB
-- AccountOperator := (
+- TransactionAccountOperatorState := (
   balanceA: Balance,
   balanceB: Balance,
   balanceC: Balance,
   balanceD: Balance,
   account: Account
   )
+// balanceTokenS, balanceTokenB, balanceFee
-- AccountBalances := (
+- TransactionAccountBalancesState := (
   balanceA: Balance,
   balanceB: Balance,
   balanceC: Balance
   )
+// account from A - F, and DeGate delete protocol account, trading fee and gas fee are all send to the operator.
-- State := (
+- TransactionState := (
   exchange: {0..2^NUM_BITS_ADDRESS},
   timestamp: {0..2^NUM_BITS_TIMESTAMP},
   protocolFeeBips: {0..2^NUM_BITS_PROTOCOL_FEE_BIPS},
   numConditionalTransactions: F,
   txType: {0..2^NUM_BITS_TX_TYPE},

-  accountA: AccountState,
+  accountA: TransactionAccountState,
-  accountB: AccountState,
+  accountB: TransactionAccountState,
-  accountC: AccountState,
+  accountC: TransactionBatchAccountState,
-  accountD: AccountState,
+  accountD: TransactionBatchAccountState,
-  accountE: AccountState,
+  accountE: TransactionBatchAccountState,
-  accountF: AccountState,
+  accountF: TransactionBatchAccountState,
-  operator: AccountOperatorState
+  operator: TransactionAccountOperatorState
   )

 - Accuracy := (N: unsigned int, D: unsigned int)